• Published: May 02 2025 01:37 PM

 wave

-• Local Reactions: Prince George's County Council Chair Edward Burroughs described the Six Flags closure as "a significant loss," emphasizing the impact on families and children.
+Prince George's County Council Chair Edward Burroughs called the closure a "significant loss," echoing the feelings of many.
 D.C.
-Mayor Muriel Bowser also expressed surprise and disappointment at the unexpected news.
+Mayor Muriel Bowser also expressed her surprise and disappointment.
+It wasn’t exactly a quiet announcement.

 FAQ